dk-wei/ci_cd_etl_pipeline/README.md

 # ci_cd_etl_pipeline

-workflow management system tool script, such as Airflow, Prefect, etc
+This repo stores mainly Data Engineering scripts for some workflow management tool, such as Airflow, Prefect, etc